 Knitting Terms You Might Come Across in Patterns

 Bind Off: When you’re ready to finish the last row, knit two stitches to bind off.
-Then, slip the first stitch over the second.
+Then, slip the first stitch over the second on the right hand needle.
 Repeat until there is only one stitch left.
 Cut off the remaining yarn and tuck it into the last stitch.

 Gauge: The gauge indicates how many stitches and rows there are per inch.

 Eyelet: This is a decorative edging for knitting projects with small holes.

 Knitting Needles: The three types of knitting needles include pin-style needles, double-pointed needles, and circular needles.
 See which is best for you in this post

 Knit Stitch: With this most basic knitting stitch.
 Watch this video to help you learn how to knit your first stitches.

 Moss Stitch: This is when you switch between a knit stitch and a purl stitch in a row.